As you continue to learn more about WordPress, you may occasionally come across references to the term blogroll.

 http://wordpress.org/plugins/link-manager

-The Link Manager plugin displays the default Links Manager, even if you upgrade to a later version of WordPress or remove all of your current links.
+Use this plugin to restore the built-in Links menu on your WP dashboard, even if you upgrade to a later version of WordPress or remove all of your existing links.

-Note: This plugin adds a single line of code to restore the hidden feature.
-When we last checked, this plugin had not been updated for a while, but it should still work fine.
+Note: All this plugin does is add a single line of code to WordPress to restore the hidden feature.
+When we last checked, the plugin had not been updated for some time, but it should still work fine.
 If you don’t want to use the Link Manager plugin, then use the one below instead, or contact us for help editing your site’s template code.

 Simple Links